top of page

 Keith Goodall contacted his brother Kevin in Melbourne to arrange to pick up the GTHO Phase 4 from the secret location of the Ford special vehicle division, lot 6 Mahoneys Road Thomastown

-On Keith Goodall's previous GT-HOs from FORD Kevin had previously driven The XW GT-HO Phase 1 & 2 from Melbourne to Townsville for his brother Keith It's likely Kevin was more excited than Keith on the acquisition of the XA Falcon GT-HO Phase 4 race spec, I say that because Kevin Goodall knew what the car was about so he rushed down to 6 Mahoneys Road Thomastown with a mate and his son young Keith Goodall, brother Keith's young nephew
+Keith Goodall knew the XA GT-HO was special so he wanted it sipped up to Townsville rathere than driven, as with Keith Goodall's other cars and previous GT-HOs from FORD Kevin had previously driven the XW GT-HO Phase 1 & 2 from Melbourne to Townsville for his brother Keith.
+It's likely Kevin was more excited than Keith on the acquisition of the XA Falcon GT-HO Phase 4 race spec, I say that because Kevin Goodall knew what the car was about so he rushed down to 6 Mahoneys Road Thomastown with a mate and his son young Keith Goodall, brother Keith's young nephew

-It was mistakenly said to be the Moffat GT-HO Phase 4 by lot 6 worker and that started at the mix up and to be reinforced later when the car was stickered by Keith Goodall like a Bathurst racer for the Townsville show late June 1973 at the McKillop Ford display
+It was mistakenly said to be the Moffat GT-HO Phase 4 as it had Moffat written on the door, that may have started at the mix up of which car was which for Moffat or Gibson to be reinforced later when the car was stickered by Keith Goodall like a Bathurst racer for the Townsville show late June 1973 at the McKillop Ford display.

 The car created a lot of attention because it had side exhaust pipes no mufflers so Kevin continue this journey to Bayswater where the car was kept for a few weeks until shipping to Townsville was arranged.
 Normally Keith Goodall arranged for Kevin to drive the cars up to Townsville that he purchased from Ford this time because the XA GTHO were so special and was told it was a bit of an animal to drive Keith insisted the car not be driven and be instead shipped up to Townsville by sea.
 Well Kevin's sons recall the wild rides in the XA GT-HO phase 4 in Melbourne When dad you to drop them off to place like the ice skating ring While climbing into the back seat having hit his head on the roll cage.
-An incident with the Police highway patrol who were most impressed by the XA GT-HO 4 race car and served a caution to Kevin, Kevin's neighbor that was so frightened on a trip from Bayswater down the Burwood Highway at an undisclosed speed never ever rode in a car with Kevin again
+An incident with Kevin's neighbor that was so frightened on a trip from Bayswater down the Burwood Highway at an undisclosed speed ( 100+MPH) claimed we will be in the City in minutes never ever rode in a car with Kevin again.

 The car was picked up from lot 6 with 2 sets of mufflers and some exhaust pipes as well as 2 spare Detroit locker diffs,